Saad Mohammad Abrar

 Recent News

-- [September 2025] Two papers accepted: “Engaging underserved communities in smartphone-based research” at International Journal of Social Research Methodology, and “Beyond Mode Detection: Reconstructing Transit Itineraries” at ACM SIGSPATIAL 2025 Workshop.
+- September 2025 Two papers accepted: "Engaging underserved communities in smartphone-based research" at International Journal of Social Research Methodology, and "Beyond Mode Detection: Reconstructing Transit Itineraries" at the ACM SIGSPATIAL 2025 Workshop.

-- [August 2025] Paper “ProcVQA: Benchmarking Vision-Language Models” accepted at EMNLP Findings ‘25.
-Code available here.
+- August 2025 Paper "ProcVQA: Benchmarking Vision-Language Models" accepted at EMNLP Findings '25.
+Code available via the link.

-- [October 2024] Presented our work on Disparate recovery trajectories of small business restaurants across USA at NetMob 2024
+- October 2024 Presented our work on disparate recovery trajectories of small business restaurants across the USA at NetMob 2024.

 Research Focus